Okanagan (Kelowna, BC)

-Eskicioglu made it her mission to make a difference: “I am passionate about discovering knowledge in the laboratory and sharing it in the classroom,” she says.
+Eskicioglu made it her mission to make a difference: “I’m passionate about discovering knowledge in the laboratory and sharing it in the classroom,” she says.

-Her research focuses on biological waste treatment processes, or anaerobic digestion, that can utilize microorganisms to turn organic waste into renewable energy (methane) and organic fertilizer.
-Eskicioglu works with emerging micropollutants, such as hormones and pharmaceuticals, and pesticides.
+Her research focuses on biological waste treatment processes, in particular anaerobic digestion, which can utilize microorganisms to turn organic waste into renewable energy (methane) and organic fertilizer.
+Eskicioglu also works to identify and remove emerging micropollutants like hormones, pharmaceuticals and pesticides.

-Eskicioglu leads the UBC Bioreactor Technology Group, which collaborates with government agencies, municipalities, industries, and researchers within UBC and other institutions with an ultimate goal of waste reduction and resource recovery.
+Eskicioglu collaborates with many government agencies, municipalities, industries and researchers within UBC and other institutions, with the ultimate goal of waste reduction and resource recovery.
 The group operates three facilities: the Advanced Anaerobic Digestion Facility; the Particle Sizing, Zeta Potential and Imaging Facility; and the Micropollutant Detection Facility.

-Partnering with local municipalities and utilities, Eskicioglu explores waste-to-energy options, waste minimization, and odour-reduction solutions.
+Partnering with local municipalities and utilities, Eskicioglu explores waste-to-energy options, waste minimization, resource recovery and odour-reduction solutions.

-Her interest on emerging micropollutants (i.e. hormones, pharmaceuticals and personal care products, pesticides) developed while she was a graduate student at the University of Ottawa.
+Her interest in emerging micropollutants developed while she was a graduate student at the University of Ottawa.